Emmental Cheese vs Gouda Cheese

 Country of Origin Switzerland Netherlands

-Specific Origin Emmental, Canton of Bern Southern Holland
+Specific Origin Emmental, Canton Of Bern Southern Holland

-Certification PDO (2004) None
+Certification PDO (2004) Not Specified

-Milk Type Raw Cow's Milk Cow’s milk
+Milk Type Cow's milk Cow's, goat's or sheep's milk

-Milk Treatment Raw Pasteurized
+Milk Treatment Raw Pasteurized or unpasteurized

-Fat Content Minimum of 45% (dry matter)
+Fat Content Minimum of 45% (dry matter) Not Specified

-Moisture Content Reduced by scalding
+Moisture Content Not Specified Reduced by scalding

-Rind Durable
+Rind Not Specified Durable

 Texture Hard or medium-hard Varies

-Flavor Nutty, sweet Sweet to nutty
+Taste Nutty, sweet Sweet to nutty

 Colors Yellow Yellow